 This ancient festival also gets a makeover that is uniquely Hong Kong.
-So, you will experience a Chinese New Year like no other, with a fabulous parade of floats, international and local performers, a stunning fireworks show over the harbour, heart-pounding action at the race track, and so much more.
+So, you will experience a Chinese New Year like no other, with a fabulous parade of floats, international and local performers, a stunning fireworks show over the harbour, heart-pounding action at the racetrack, and so much more.

-Stay tuned for details of the 2019 celebrations!
+Stay tuned for details of the 2020 celebrations!

-- Holiday business hours:
+- Holiday scene:

 From 25–27 January 2020, the first, second and third day of Chinese New Year are public holidays.